 Insulin resistance is seen in the majority of women with PCOS.
 Doctors prescribe metformin for PCOS because it is an effective insulin sensitizer.
-However, metformin comes with its share of side effects.
-Let’s look at them in detail.
+However, the drug comes with its share of side effects.
+Let’s look at Metformin side effects for PCOS in detail.

 As many as 1 in every 4 women on metformin just does not feel well.
 There is a feeling of fatigue even without much physical exertion.
 Sometimes, this fatigue is accompanied with aches that can last for a varying degree of time.
-While this side effect of meformin may not sound too severe, it can be a huge dampener for any woman with PCOS.
+While this may not sound too severe, it is one of the most common Metformin side effect for PCOS.

-Nearly a third of women taking metformin experience gastrointestinal problems.
+Gastrointestinal problems is another common Metformin side effect for PCOS (experienced by nearly a third of women taking the drug.)
 These problems include abdominal pain, nausea, occasional vomiting, loose motions, irregular bowel movements or diarrhea.
 Bloating and flatulence can be a major source of embarrassment.
-Anorexia and a sharp metallic taste can play havoc with your appetite when eating a healthy diet at the right times is critical for a woman with PCOS.
+Anorexia and a sharp metallic taste can play havoc with appetite, especially because eating a healthy diet at the right times is critical for PCOS patients.
 Heartburn and headaches add to the suffering caused by PCOS symptoms.

-Metformin is known to decrease your B12 levels because it affects the absorption of this vitamin.
+Another Metformin side effect for PCOS is a decrease in Vitamin B12 levels because the drug affects the absorption of this vitamin.
 Vitamin B12 is vital for red blood cell formation.
 When levels of vitamin B12 go down, you can suffer from anemia.
 Common symptoms of anemia include tiredness, lightheadedness, and dizziness.
 Vitamin B12 also plays an important role in many bodily processes.
 For example, there is evidence of a relationship between low levels of vitamin B12 and an increased risk of heart diseases.

 Long-term use of metformin f0r PCOS causes a decrease in the levels of folic acid (vitamin B9).
 This causes an increase of an undesirable compound called homocysteine.
 The accumulation of homocysteine is linked to increased risk of colon cancer, stroke, recurrent miscarriage, Alzheimer’s disease, depression and heart disease.
 Low levels of vitamin B12 and folic acid along with high levels of homocysteine are also harmful to the health of a developing baby.

-One of the rare, yet serious, metformin PCOS side effects is lactic acidosis.
+One of the rare, yet serious, side effect of using metformin for PCOS is lactic acidosis.
 This condition occurs when lactic acid accumulates in the body.
 As a result, the blood becomes highly acidic.
 If the acid levels go too high, it is a medical emergency and the patient has to be moved to an ER.
 They need to be treated right away failing which she can go into a coma and probably die.